enricoserrano/enricoserrano/README.md

 ![Banner](https://raw.githubusercontent.com/enricoserrano/enricoserrano/master/profilebanner.png)

-### Hi there 👋 I am a student studying at Auckland University of Technology (AUT) majoring in Software Development.
-I love problem-solving and designing apps that could make a positive change for the world.
+### Hi there 👋 I am a student studying at Auckland University of Technology (AUT), majoring in Software Development.
+I love problem-solving and designing apps that could positively change the world.
 <br>
 📚 - I currently have academic experience with C, Java, Python, HTML and CSS.
 <br>
-⚙️ - Tools used: Oracle Developer, Netbeans, Eclipse, Visual Studio, Visual Studio Code, Notepad++, IDLE.
+⚙️ - Tools used: Oracle Developer, Netbeans, Eclipse, Visual Studio, Visual Studio Code, Notepad++, IDLE, GoDaddy, Firebase.
 <br>
-⏰ - In my free time, I like to develop simple websites and increase my experience with programming.
+⏰ - In my free time, I like to develop simple websites and increase my knowledge of programming.
 <br>
 📧 - You can reach me through (enricoserrano13@gmail.com)
 <!--